- Start with a good research question.

 - Begin to complete the Concept Paper – Grant Proposal Planning Template.
 This form provides a brief outline of the project including the following elements:

 Note: when completing the Concept Paper, leave blank any sections (such as feasibility or effect size in the methodological approach section) that you are unable to answer.
-The Office of Scientific Writing and Publication (OSWP) can help you with any incomplete sections.
+Scientific Writing staff can help you with any incomplete sections.

-Submit the completed form to the Office of Scientific Writing and Publication.
-This form enables the OSWP staff to determine the appropriate types of assistance needed for proposal planning and gets your project into the work queue.
+Submit the completed form to Scientific Writing.
+This form enables the staff to determine the appropriate types of assistance needed for proposal planning and gets your project into the work queue.